threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***
-## TF Connect App, TF Portal & Polkadot Substrate
+## TF Connect App, TF Dashboard & Polkadot Substrate

 ### What is the Threefold Connect App download link?